Louise Glaum: Glaum's theatres

 In 1936, Glaum joined the Matinee Musical Club.
 A drama department was introduced as an innovation to the club and Glaum was appointed the director.
 Plans for three one-act plays to be presented in November at the club were discussed by the department members on August 7, at the department chairman's home in Beverly Hills.
 She presented three one-act plays for the club on November 17, 1937, in the Creative Arts Center at 4950 Franklin Avenue in Hollywood.

 In late September 1939, Glaum took over a theatre at 11th Street and Broadway in Downtown Los Angeles, designating it the "Louise Glaum's Happy Hollow."
 Opening on Wednesday night, September 27, in the rural play Aaron Slick From Pumpkin Creek, which had a continuous run for three months in Long Beach, specialties were offered between the acts.

 Another rural play with specialties was presented at the Happy Hollow Playhouse on January 11, 1940, for the Matinee Musical Club, which had a Gay Nineties party at the theatre.

 In September 1952, Glaum reopened the Beaux Arts Theatre, at the corner of West 8th Street and Beacon Avenue in Westlake, as the Louise Glaum Playhouse, which was generally referred to as the Louise Glaum Beaux Arts Theatre.
 The initial attraction, which she produced, staged and directed, was a comedy farce titled O.K.
 By Me, which was written by Sheldon Sheppard.
 The play concluded a seven-week run on November 22.

 Later life

 Glaum was also a busy clubwoman over the last three decades of her life.
 She served as president of the Matinee Musical Club for many years and also as state president of the California Federation of Music Clubs.

 Louise Glaum died at age 82 of pneumonia in Los Angeles.
 Her funeral service was held at 10:00 a.m. on Saturday, November 28, 1970, at Pierce Brothers Mortuary, 720 West Washington Boulevard.
 She is interred in Angelus-Rosedale Cemetery, along with her second husband, Zachary Harris, and others of her family.
-She has a star on the Hollywood Walk of Fame for her work in motion pictures at 6834 Hollywood Boulevard, Hollywood.
+She has a star on the Hollywood Walk of Fame, at 6834 Hollywood Boulevard, for her work in motion pictures.